RiiConnect24/Wii-Guide/_pages/en_US/get-started.md

 - [FlashHax](flashhax) - Exploit that uses the Internet Channel (No SD card required)
 - [LetterBomb](letterbomb) - Exploit that uses the Wii Message Board (SD card required)

 If using a Wii Mini, you must use Bluebomb.
-(Requires a computer with a Bluetooth adapter and GNU/Linux) [Bluebomb](bluebomb)
+(Requires a computer with Bluetooth and GNU/Linux) [Bluebomb](bluebomb)
-Have a Wii mini and not afraid to mess with Bluetooth and Linux?
-[Check out Bluebomb](https://forum.wii-homebrew.com/index.php/Thread/59342-Installing-Homebrew-on-the-Wii-Mini/).
 {: .notice--info}